mohanganesh3/PersonalizedFitnessDietPlanner/README.md

-# 🧠 HealthMindCoach: A Multi-Agent AI Health & Fitness Planner
+# A Multi-Agent AI Health & Fitness Planner

 > *Combining advanced AI agent technology with health and fitness expertise to create your personal wellness companion*